nkch1k/MedicalAssistant/README.md

 The system will:
 1. Load and process the PDF document
 2. Create embeddings and index chunks
-3. Start an interactive console
+3. Start an interactive console (or batch process if --file specified)

 ### Example Session